Apsod/trustpipe/README.md

 cd /path/to/trustpipe
 luigid

-# Run a specific ingestion workflow (point to a github docker url)
+# Run a specific ingestion -> process workflow (in this case, the one at github.com/apsod/litbank.git)
-luigi IngestTask --name riksdag --path github.com/Apsod/anforanden.git#main:ingest --module trustpipe.ingest
+luigi --module trustpipe.tasks ProcessTask --name litb --branch small  --repo apsod/litbank.git
 ```

 This will start a job that

-1. Builds a docker image, and puts it at `/data/trustpipe/meta/riksdag/img`
+1. pulls the ingest-(sub)repo, and puts it at `/data/trustpipe/meta/litb/ingest/pull/`
+2. pulls the process-(sub)repo, and puts it at `/data/trustpipe/meta/litb/process/pull/`
+3. Builds and runs the ingest image, putting data in `/data/trustpipe/data/litb/ingest/...`
-2. Runs the docker image, putting data in `/data/trustpipe/data/riksdag/...`
+4. Builds and runs the process image, putting data in `/data/trustpipe/data/litb/process/...`
-3. When the docker image finishes, it creates a symlink `/data/trustpipe/meta/riksdag/data -> /data/trustpipe/data/riksdag`.

-It is up to the ingest script to manage reentrancy.
+It is up to the ingest and process scripts to manage reentrancy.